-You can have shortcut icons to WinSCP on your desktop or on the Quick Launch toolbar (not available on Windows 7 and newer).
-The shortcut can display WinSCP’s login dialog or open a site (stored session) directly.
+You can have shortcut icons to WinSCP on your desktop or on the Quick Launch toolbar (available on Windows Vista and older only).
+The shortcut can display WinSCP’s login dialog or open a site (stored session), site folder, or workspace directly.

 To create a shortcut to WinSCP, simply allow the program to create the icons itself when running the installer, or click the buttons found in the Preferences dialog via the Options/Preferences menu in WinSCP’s user interface if it’s already installed.
-Shortcuts to sites are easily made from WinSCP’s Login dialog box by selecting the site from the list then selecting the shortcut type by clicking the Shell icon button.
+Shortcuts to sites, site folders and workspaces are easily made from WinSCP’s Login dialog box by selecting the target from the list then selecting the shortcut type by clicking the Shell icon button.

 You can have shortcut icons appear in the ‘Send To’ menu, found in the File menu in Windows Explorer and displayed when a file is right-clicked.
 Shortcuts can either open WinSCP and present the Login dialog or open a site (stored session) directly.
 In both cases after the site is opened, the selected file(s) are uploaded to the server; WinSCP can then close or go on to display its user interface.